beroukhim-lab/ancestry_manuscript_code/README.md

 The shell scripts in this repository were originally run in a compute environment with 32 CPU cores and 128 GB of memory.
 These scripts assume such resources are available.
 These scripts can be modified to run on a single CPU core, but will take a long time to fully execute.

 ## Generating input files
 Download or create the input files and name them as indicated.
-All input files must be in the ./data directory of this repository.
+All input files must be in the ./data directory of this repository unless otherwise indicated.
 Some previously generated input files are restricted access.
 You must apply for access to get download permissions.

 #### From the DepMap web portal (https://depmap.org/portal/download/all/):